Why some women turn to tantric massage

 She is no longer the masseuse: she becomes the initiator.

-This word does not designate a status, but a state of being.
+This word denotes not a status, but a state of being.

 The initiator is the one who, through her awareness, opens the way.